oleksandr-petryk/petryk/README.md

 # Oleksandr Petryk's website

-Hi, I wrote this website for myself as CV, and pet project.
+Hi, I wrote this website for myself as CV and pet project.

 The technologies I use to create the site: